MMK21Hub/BlingEdit-1/source/getting_started.md

 * Open the world, or if it’s already running, use the `/reload` command.
   * BlingEdit does not work in peaceful mode.

-## The BlingEdit sword
+## The BlingEdit Wand

-To use any of the datapack’s features, you must create the BlingEdit Sword.
-Simply put a diamond sword into an anvil, and rename it to BlingEdit.
+To start using BlingEdit, you must obtain a BlingEdit Wand.
+This is eather a carrot on a stick or a diamond sword, and both can be obtained by clicking the buttons that appear in chat after `/reload`-ing.
+An alternate method is, using an anvil, to rename a diamond sword or carrot on a stick to `BlingEdit`, which will turn it into a Wand.
 Note that correct spacing and capitalization is required.
-Everything in the datapack requires you to be holding the BlingEdit Sword.
+Everything in the datapack requires you to be holding the BlingEdit Wand.